You May Already Have the Skills You Need

 But ask a simple question—“What skills do we actually have across the organization?”—and the picture quickly becomes unclear.

-The problem with roles
+The Problem with Roles

-Two people with the same role can have very different skill sets, while many employees possess capabilities that are never reflected in their formal position.
+Most organizations still rely on job titles to understand their workforce.
+Yet titles do not reflect actual capability.
+Two people with the same role can have very different skill sets.
+Additionally, many employees possess capabilities that are never reflected in their formal position.

 This creates a persistent blind spot:

-Skills remain hidden inside roles
+Skills remain hidden inside roles.

-Internal talent is underused
+Internal talent is underused.

-Companies hire externally for capabilities they already have
+Companies hire externally for capabilities they already have.

 The issue is not a lack of talent—it is a lack of visibility.

 Org charts are designed for reporting lines, not decision-making.
-They show who reports to whom, but not what the organization is truly capable of.
+They show who reports to whom but not what the organization is truly capable of.
+As a result, key workforce decisions—hiring, restructuring, or upskilling—are often made with incomplete information.

 At scale, this becomes expensive.
 Redundant hiring, misaligned teams, and slow execution are common outcomes.